The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 | Trek Difficulty | Moderate to Challenging | More Challenging |

-| Major Attractions | Majestic Gokyo Lakes, Views of Gokyo Ri, Sherpa Culture and Tradition, Gokyo Village | Stunning wilderness, Views of Mount Everest and other mountains, Off the beaten path |
+| Major Attractions | Majestic Gokyo Lakes, Views of Gokyo Ri, Sherpa Culture and Tradition, Gokyo Village | Stunning wilderness, Views of Mount Everest and other mountains, off the beaten path |

 | Ideal For | Adventurers seeking beautiful views, moderately fit individuals | Adventure junkies who love extreme trekking at high altitudes |